-The arguments about god are at least as old as the Ancient Greeks.
+Arguments for and against the god idea pre-date the Ancient Greeks.
 Winnie the Pooh will be our guide through them.

 If you accept these arguments (which we don't) they can be used to "prove" the existence of any god, including The Pink Hippo who created the Universe 6,047 years ago, in October, on a Tuesday, just before tea time.

 With so many gods, so many religions, so many holy books, so many sects, so many holy men, so many interpretations, so many rules, so many rituals, so many shades of meaning - who can say which god, if any, is the "true" one?